 With frontage on Thoits Branch and frontage on the bogs and marshes seen off Pownal’s Poland Range Road, the new preserve will support wildlife, marsh ecology, and traditional uses including hunting and local snowmobile access.
 The streambanks and wetlands of the Upper Thoits Branch watershed have been mapped by The Nature Conservancy as among the most resilient riparian climate corridors in southern Maine, anticipating the need for adaptation to climate change.
 For TNC data for this parcel, see also the Maps section on this page.

-Formerly, the Elmer & Bertha Edwards Libby Farm, the parcel today hosts mature forests with a few areas of old pasture now providing edge habitat.
+Formerly, the Elmer & Bertha Edwards Libby Farm, the planned acquisition parcel today hosts mature forests with a few areas of old pasture now providing edge habitat.
 Neighborhood snowmobile trails and old logging roads allow exploration year-round.

 The acquisition is part of a larger RRCT-led initiative to focus on the conservation values of Pownal’s Thoits Branch watershed, described further below.
 Thoits Branch flows through Bradbury Mountain State Park and through RRCT’s Old Harris Road Preserve before its confluence with the East Branch of the Royal River near Route 9 (Hallowell Road) in Pownal.

 - The following gave to this project in memory of Jim Boyles:

 - Amanda McCloskey

 - Kristen Boyles

 - Virginia A Boyles and Kevin E Chute